 Our Special Educational Needs Co-Ordinator (SENCo) is Kirsty Parkes who is also part of our Senior Leadership Team.
 You can contact her by phoning school on 0114 269 2602, or by emailing them directly at

-Whilst Mrs Parkes is on maternity, Sarah Playford is acting Special Needs Co-Ordinator
+Whilst Mrs Parkes is on maternity, Megan Hill is acting Special Needs Co-Ordinator

-If you have any questions or concerns regarding the provision for your child, please do not hesitate to contact the school office for an appointment with Miss Playford on 0114 2692 602.
+If you have any questions or concerns regarding the provision for your child, please do not hesitate to contact the school office for an appointment with Miss Hill on 0114 2692 602.

 At different times all children will have barriers to their learning, and we as a school community, actively seek to identify and overcome them so that children are able to reach their potential.
 The aims below are the key elements in making this possible: